Apple Watch stuck on verifying or preparing watchOS update? Let’s fix it.

 When they try to update their watch, and the verifying/preparing update message appears, some Apple Watches freeze up, get stuck on that page, and won’t go away.
 Even though it may seem like you can’t get off this verifying screen, you can!

-If your Apple Watch is stuck on verifying or preparing, it’s often because your watch does not have enough storage space available.
-So if you free up some space on your watch, that should do the trick!
+If your Apple Watch is stuck on verifying or preparing, it’s often because it does not have enough storage space.
+So, if you free up some space on your watch, that should do the trick!

 If your watch has plenty of space and you still get this problem, we’re here to help fix it.
 Follow these steps to resolve the issue.